RicardoJBarrios/kuoki/packages/environment/src/lib/store/README.md

 ### getAll$

-Returns the values ​​of all properties asynchronously, emitting an Observable each time it changes.
+Returns the values ​​of all properties in the EnvironmentState asynchronously, emitting an Observable each time it changes.

 ```js
 // EnvironmentState = ^{a:0}-{a:0}-{a:0,b:0}-